chatmeapp1/Migx_backend/replit.md

 ## Latest Changes (December 24, 2025)

+- **Unfollow Command**: Implemented `/uf [username]` command
+  - Command unfollows a user and removes from contact list
+  - Private response: "You are now unfollow [username]"
+  - Checks if user exists and if currently following before unfollowing
+  - Integrated with profileService.unfollowUser()
+- **Follow Notification Fix**: Changed `/f` command to directly save notifications to Redis
+  - Previously used io.emit() which wasn't saving to Redis
+  - Now uses notificationService.addNotification() for proper persistence
 - **NotificationModal Redesign**: Complete UI overhaul for full-screen notifications
   - Changed from modal popup to full-screen display
   - Removed all icons - text-only display with colored left borders